Robert is an anatomy professor at Benedictine University in Lisle, IL.

 - Superficial fibular nerve: this nerve innervates the two fibularis muscles in the lateral compartment.
 It branches off the common fibular nerve which is itself from the sciatic nerve.
 It follows the medial margin of the biceps femoris tendon over the lateral head of the gastrocnemius muscle, giving off the sural communicating nerve and lateral sural cutaneous nerve, then penetrates deep fascia in the lower leg to enter the foot, where it divides into medial and lateral branches.

 - Deep fibular nerve: the common fibular nerve enters the lateral compartment and gives off the superficial fibular nerve (see above) and the deep fibular nerve, which passes through the intermuscular septum between lateral and anterior compartments, where it supplies tibialis anterior, extensor hallucis longus, extensor digitorum longus, and fibularis tertius.
+(Note: we didn't identify the fibularis tertius muscle in the spring 2022 semester).

 - Popliteal artery: passes into the posterior compartment between the gastrocnemius and popliteus muscles, passing through the tendinous arch formed by the two heads of soleus, and immediately splitting into anterior and posterior tibial arteries (see below).